 - You have enrolled or have received an offer to enroll before March of the following year at a designated educational institution and in an admissible program.

-- Canada Revenue Agency will send you a Lifelong Leaning Plan statement of account each year that shows your withdrawals and current balance.
+- Canada Revenue Agency will send you a Lifelong Learning Plan statement of account each year that shows your withdrawals and current balance.

 - If you pay less than the required amount per year, the balance is included in your income and may be taxed.
-If you pay more than the required amount, it lowers your LLP balance and the amount you are required to pay in the following years.
+If you pay more than the required amount, it lowers your LLP balance and the amount you must pay in the following years.